830000A 1983: JIMMY CLIFF.

 Collins, Willie Garnett, John Picard and Ted Bunting (horns)

-Note: The show was recorded for UK TV (Sky Channel) and aired on
+Note: The show was recorded for UK TV (Sky Channel) and the songs above

 February)